kprevas/ronin/Controllers.md

 after the controller method returns, and can perform cleanup on anything done in `beforeRequest()`.

-Now let's see how to [[pass arguments to a controller method|Controller Arguments]].
+Now let's see how to [pass arguments to a controller method](Controller-Arguments.html).

    [2]: http://java.sun.com/products/servlet/2.2/javadoc/javax/servlet/http/HttpServletResponse.html